Lloyds Banking Group: Acquisition of HBOS

-On 13 February 2009, Lloyds Banking Group said that the losses at HBOS were greater than had been anticipated, at around £10 billion.
+On 13 February 2009, Lloyds Banking Group revealed that the losses at HBOS exceeded initial estimates, amounting to approximately £10 billion.
 The share price of Lloyds Banking Group fell 32% on the London Stock Exchange, carrying other bank shares with it.

 October 2008 to January 2009

 On 13 October 2008, Prime Minister Gordon Brown announced a government plan for the Treasury to invest £37 billion (US$64 billion, €47 billion) of new capital into major UK banks—including Royal Bank of Scotland Group, Lloyds TSB and HBOS—to avert a collapse of the financial sector.
-Barclays avoided taking a capital investment from the UK Government by raising capital privately and HSBC moved capital to its UK business from its other businesses overseas.
+Barclays avoided taking a capital investment from the UK government by raising capital privately, and HSBC moved capital to its UK business from its other businesses overseas.

 It was later confirmed that Lloyds TSB would have been required by the Financial Services Authority (FSA) to take additional capital from the government if it had not taken over HBOS.
-After the recapitalisations and Lloyds' acquisition of HBOS, the UK Government held a 43.4% stake in Lloyds Banking Group.
+After the recapitalisations and Lloyds' acquisition of HBOS, the UK government held a 43.4% stake in Lloyds Banking Group.

 February to June 2009

 In February 2009, after it became apparent that the recession would be deeper than originally anticipated, the FSA was instructed to "stress test" the banks against a severe economic downturn.
-The FSA stated that the assumptions underlying the stress test were not intended to be a forecast of what was likely to happen, but to simulate a near catastrophic economic scenario.
+The FSA stated that the assumptions underlying the stress test were not intended to be a forecast of what was likely to happen but to simulate a near-catastrophic economic scenario.
 These assumptions included: